-The Chair of Kilkenny County Council Cllr.
-Andrew McGuinness and the Chief Executive Colette Byrne are also urging people to continue their good efforts and not to allow everyone’s hard work to date in 2020 to be undermined.
-They are re-iterating that individual actions do matter.
-Everyone in County Kilkenny needs to live by the advice being given, that way our schools can be kept open and the progress made on the roadmap to recovery be maintained.
-We all need to play our part.
+The Cathaoirleach of Wexford County Council Cllr.
+Ger Carthy and the Chief Executive Tom Enright are also urging people not to allow everyone’s hard work to date in 2020 to be undermined and are re-iterating that individual actions do matter and that if those in Co.
+Wexford live by the advice being given, that schools can be kept open and other points reached on Ireland’s roadmap to recovery be maintained.

-The Gárda Chief Superintendent in Carlow/Kilkenny Padraig Dunne points to what has been evident to date in 2020: the country moving from a short-term emergency response approach to a medium-term one, to manage risk and repair the damage that COVID-19 has inflicted on society.
-Superintendent Dunne concludes the joint message by reminding everyone that we are at a critical point in tackling the spread of COVID-19 and people in Kilkenny must take personal responsibility to avoid situations that are a risk to themselves, their family and their friends.
+The Garda Chief Superintendent in Wexford Denis Ferry points to what has been evident to date in 2020: the country moving from a short-term emergency response approach to a medium-term one, to manage risk and repair the damage that COVID-19 has inflicted on society.
+Chief Superintendent Ferry concludes the joint message by reminding everyone that we are at a critical point in tackling the spread of COVID-19 and people in Wexford must take personal responsibility to avoid situations that are a risk to themselves, their family and their friends.

 Last updated on: 02 / 10 / 2020